 (b) reinstate any authorization suspended pursuant to paragraph (a), where the failure referred to in that paragraph has been remedied; and

 (c) revoke an authorization, where the holder is convicted of a contravention of these Regulations.

-14. (1) Where, in the opinion of the Superintendent of a Park or a medical or sanitary inspector, a nuisance exists on any premises in the Park, the Superintendent may order the owner, lessee, licensee, or occupier of the premises to abate the nuisance and, where necessary, to clean up the premises.
+14 (1) If a nuisance exists on any premises in a Park, the Superintendent of the Park is authorized to order the owner, lessee, licensee or occupier of the premises to abate the nuisance and, if necessary, to clean up the premises.